hotgluexyz/target-intacct-v3/README.md

 # target-intacct-v3

-`target-intacct-v3` is a Singer target for Intacct V3.
+**target-intacct-v3** is a Singer Target for writing data to Sage Intacct.
+**target-intacct-v3** can be run on [hotglue](https://hotglue.com), an embedded integration platform for running Singer Taps and Targets.

 ## Installation